alessandrocarrese/circadian-hacks/papers/01_natural_light_spectral_protection.md

 2. **Photoreceptor contribution shifts** from S-cone-dominant (51%) to melanopsin-dominant (92%) over 1-3 hours
 3. **HPA axis sensitivity is temporally gated** to the 5-9am window

-This suggests the circadian system may use the **temporal trajectory** of spectral change—not just instantaneous values—as a time-of-day cue.
+This suggests the circadian system may use the **temporal trajectory** of spectral change-not just instantaneous values-as a time-of-day cue.

 ### 4.3 Static LED Provides Inappropriate Temporal Signal